usdoj-crt/beta-ada/_pages/_topics/criminal-justice.md

 Criminal justice agencies and their employees must reasonably modify their policies, practices, and procedures to avoid discriminating against people with disabilities.

-Examples of Reasonable Modifications:
+**Examples of Reasonable Modifications:**

 - Handcuffing a person who is deaf in front of the body instead of behind the body so that they may communicate using sign language or by writing notes.
-- Having someone with an intellectual disability repeat back each sentence of their Miranda rights in their own words to make sure that these rights are understood.
+- Having someone with an intellectual disability repeat back each sentence of their *Miranda* rights in their own words to make sure that these rights are understood.

-Sometimes a Modification is Not Required
+### Sometimes a Modification is Not Required

-Criminal justice agencies do not have to make modifications that would fundamentally alter the program or service being provided.  [accordion – “more about what fundamental alteration means”]
+Criminal justice agencies do not have to make modifications that would *fundamentally alter* the program or service being provided.

+{% details More about what fundamental alteration means? %}
+A fundamental alteration is something that would change the essential nature of the entity's program or services.
+{% enddetails %}

 ## Architectural Access